dimonb/mmigrate/README.md

 # Slack to Mattermost Migration Guide

 This guide provides comprehensive instructions for migrating data from Slack to Mattermost using the provided scripts.
+It includes steps for both Linux/macOS and Windows users.

 ---